Essential Guide to Ecommerce Email Marketing that You Should Know

 10. Recommendation Email

-Turn those customers into brand advocates?
-Here's how Huel proceeds in his onboarding sequence.
-Note: The email was originally in Polish, but I translated it to English so you can get a better idea of its content.
+Want to turn your customers into loyal brand advocates?
+Here's how Huel does it in their onboarding process.
+Just a heads-up: the original email was in Polish, but I’ve translated it to English so you can easily understand the message.

 referral-email-huel

-Want to see more e-commerce newsletter examples?
-Here's a step-by-step guide that explains what email marketing automation is and shows over 30 examples of automated emails that will work great for your business.
+Looking for more e-commerce newsletter examples?
+Check out this easy guide that explains email marketing automation and features over 30 automated email examples perfect for boosting your business!

 How are you going to grow your e-commerce business?

-Now that you've seen how email can help your e-commerce business grow (even if you're mostly physical!), it's time to answer this simple question:
+Now that you've seen how email can help your e-commerce business grow (even if you’re mainly selling physical products!), let’s get straight to this simple question:

 What’s the first step you’re going to take?

-If you're going to follow the example strategy I outlined above, you'll probably want to use a tool that will help you achieve your lofty goals.
+If you're planning to follow the strategy I shared earlier, you’ll definitely want a tool to help you hit those big goals.

-You can use it FOREVER FREE and you don't need to provide your credit card details.
-And besides emails, it has many other tools that will help your store grow.
+You can use it for FOREVER FREE, and there’s no need to enter your credit card details.
+Plus, beyond just email marketing, it has plenty of other tools to help your store thrive.

-So go ahead, connect your online store to GetResponse and start your first email marketing campaign today.
+So, what are you waiting for?
+Connect your online store to GetResponse and kick off your first email marketing campaign today!

 Suggested Article: